-Teilprojekt: Sub-project: All mice are not equal: effects of genetic and environmental variability on the reduction of phenotypic plasticity
+Teilprojekt: All mice are not equal: effects of genetic and environmental variability on the reduction of phenotypic plasticity (in FOR 1232)

 Projektstatus: abgeschlossen Drittmittelprojekt